BachoSeven/dotfiles/README.md

 - I use ungoogled-chromium, find my setup in [here](.config/browser).
 To improve its aesthetics, I use the Gtk  theme and duckduckgo with `gruvboxytheme` pass phrase.
 I use a custom startpage, check it out [here](https://github.com/BachoSeven/startpage)!
 - [Pacgraph](http://github.com/keenerd/pacgraph/) output:
 ![](pics/screens/ricing/pacgraph.png)
+- [here](https://github.com/BachoSeven/papes) is a repo with all the wallpapers I use.

 ## Screens